SaharMehrpour/dataviscourse-pr-MoviesVisualization/README.md

 # Movie Miner

-*Movie Miner* is a visualization to help users explore movie data in terms of similar featurs or collaboration among actors and directors.
+*Movie Miner* is a visualization to help users explore movie data and find movies they would want to watch based on features that they themselves can control.
+The options of features are wide ranging from country, genre and year of production to films in which certian actors and directors collaborated.
-This Visualization also let users to search for a specific movie with particular featues such as "*Year*", "*Country*" in which a movie is produced, IMDB "*Rating*", and "*Genre*".
 The information is based on the [IMDB](https://www.imdb.com) website.

 ## Main Views

 There are two major columns in *Movie Miner*.
-The right layout mainly shows a overall information about the movie data, while the left column is based on a specific movie.
+The left layout (or the sidebar) mainly shows a overall information about the movie data, while the right column is based on a specific movie.
-On the right of the visualization, there are several views: "*Year Filter*", "*Rating-Genre Filter*", "*Map Filter*", and the "*Table*".
-On the left Column, there are the "*Graph*" and "*Information*" view.
+In the left column, there are several views: "*Year Filter*", "*Rating-Genre Filter*", "*Map Filter*", and the "*Table*".
+In the rightt column, we have placed the "*Graph*" and "*Information*" view.

 ### Year Filter